Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 This compost monitoring system is a prototype rather than an industrial compost-management platform.

-• low-cost moisture sensors degrade quickly in harsh compost environments
+• low-cost moisture sensors can degrade quickly in harsh compost environments

 • sensor placement strongly affects readings